When employees are asked what they like most about Red Oak, virtually everyone in the company says, “The People.”

 Best Work Day Ever!
 Every day is the best work day ever.
 On my day off, I still come in.
 I just love what I do.

-Favorite Lunch Spot: Mansfield Deli has great sandwiches.
+Favorite Lunch Spot: Mansfield Deli is pretty great.

 Road to Red Oak: I was an FP&A supervisor for a telecom company and I was interested in changing industries while still using the skills I had learned in my previous role.
 I came to Red Oak to learn the generic pharmaceutical industry and haven’t looked back!